orla11/20newsgroup_text_calssification_benchmark/README.md

 ## Other
   - /results: a bunch of pdfs with the results obtained
-  - /pkls: pkls created for the sake of semplicity in order to speed up the process of reproducing the classification
   - /images: image folder
   - /graps: where all the resulting graphs for each model are stored